Connect with us

 MLSE has announced changes to the Toronto Maple Leafs executive group, including news that Brendan Shanahan will not return to the team.

-Maple Leaf Sports & Entertainment Partnership (MLSE) has announced changes to Toronto Maple Leafs executive leadership team, including news that Brendan Shanahan will not return to the team as the President of Hockey Operations.
+Maple Leaf Sports & Entertainment Partnership (MLSE) has announced changes to Toronto Maple Leafs executive leadership team, including news that Brendan Shanahan will not return to the team as the President and Alternate Governor.

 In a statement released by the organization, specifically MLSE President & CEO Keith Pelley, they write: